-Waste is one of our biggest collective challenges.
-Tackling it is critical to reducing greenhouse gas emissions, protecting land and water and improving livelihoods
+Tackling waste is critical to reducing greenhouse gas emissions, protecting land and water and improving livelihoods.

 The United Nations aims to cut food waste by 50% by 2030.
-At Sodexo, we hope to cut total carbon emissions by 25% by 2025.
+At Sodexo, we are working to keep pace with it.

 Preventing Food Waste with Technology